maticz/where-does-my-money-go/README.md

 where-does-my-money-go
 ======================

-An interactive display of tax spending.
+An interactive display of tax spending in Slovenia.